-Applying for VA Disability?
-Improvements Coming!
+Applying for VA Disability Benefits

-Effective March 24, 2015, online application tools, standardized forms, and a new “intent to file” process will create faster and more accurate decisions on your claims and appeals.
+The VA is implementing improvements to make it easier to apply for your benefits.
+Effective March 24, 2015, online application tools, standardized forms, and a new “intent to file” process were created to produce faster and more accurate decisions on claims and appeals.

 What is the ”Intent to File” process?